wpexpertsio/Post-SMTP/readme.txt

 == Frequently Asked Questions ==

+= How do I use MailChannels Email API? =

+Select MailChannels in the setup wizard or the Account settings and enter a MailChannels API key with the `api` scope.
+This mailer requires PHP 8.2 or later; the PHP requirements of other mailers are unchanged.
+Configure Domain Lockdown and SPF for your sending domain using the [MailChannels setup guide](https://docs.mailchannels.com/email-api/php/quickstart), then send a Post SMTP test email.

+The integration uses the official MailChannels PHP SDK and supports To, Cc, Bcc, Reply-To, text and HTML bodies, custom headers, and local file attachments.
+MailChannels manages delivery and the envelope sender.
+Set up DKIM in your MailChannels account.
+A successful test means MailChannels accepted the message, not that it reached the recipient's inbox.

+When selected, this mailer sends email addresses, message content, headers, and attachments to [MailChannels](https://www.mailchannels.com/email-api/) for delivery.
+See the [MailChannels privacy policy](https://www.mailchannels.com/privacy-policy/).
+No MailChannels requests are made just by opening settings.

 = What is OAuth 2.0? =

 A modern replacement for traditional password-based authentication.
 Post supports the OAuth 2.0 implementations of all three major e-mail providers: Gmail, Office365, Brevo, Mailgun, Hotmail and Yahoo Mail.